chainspace/chainspace-go/README.md

 NOTE: `{PATH_TO_REPO_DIR}` should be the current location of the repo on your local machine.

+For more information on Git Flow, here is a handy [Git Flow Cheatsheat](https://danielkummer.github.io/git-flow-cheatsheet/).

 ## Setting Up and Running Nodes

 The `chainspace init <networkname>` command, by default, creates a network consisting of 12 nodes grouped into 3 shards of 4 nodes each.